OlziYT/RavenBS-Plus/README.md

 - [RavenBS++ Discord](https://discord.gg/WBFFSd9trg)

 ## Description
 Raven bS++ is a Minecraft 1.8.9 mod that adds additional features and improvements to the original Raven bS mod.
-Current version: 1.5.1

 ## Installation
 1. Download the latest version from the [Releases](https://github.com/OlziYT/RavenBS-Plus-Plus/releases) section